chucklesoclock/html-me-something/README.md

 Small website to test CSS and HTML skills.
 Features dynamic rescaling via CSS.

 ## To view
-Either puruse the files, download/clone to your computer, and open `index.html` in your local browswer
+Either peruse the files, download/clone to your computer, and open `index.html` in your local browswer

 or